KangchengLiu/DLC_LiDAR_SLAM/README.md

-# DLC_SLAM :fire: :fire:
+# :sunny: DLC_SLAM :fire:

 This is the offical implementation of our project "A Robust and Effective LiDAR-SLAM System with Learning-based Denoising and Loop Closure", which achieves robust learning-based LiDAR SLAM in real-time on real robotic platforms.

-- Front_end : Fast LiDAR-Inertial Odometry + D-Net
+- Front_end : Fast LiDAR-Inertial Odometry + D-Net :muscle:

-- Back_end: Tightly-coupled Lidar Inertial Odometry + LC-Net
+- Back_end: Tightly-coupled Lidar Inertial Odometry + LC-Net :muscle:

 ## Quick Navigation